 The theme verse for this year's camp is:

-Mrs. Koko Yee will again be Bible teacher for Special Camp 2017, serving for her seventh year in this capacity.
-To read more about Koko and her call to serve, click here
+Mrs. Koko Yee will again be Bible teacher for Special Camp 2018, serving for her eighth year in this capacity.
+To read more about Koko and her call to serve, click here.

-Special Camp 2017 will take place during the week of July 2-8, 2017.
+Applications to volunteer to serve at the 2018 camp are now being accepted; application deadline is April 14.
+Special Camp 2018 will take place during the week of July 1-7, 2018.
 Thank you for your interest in JEMS Special Camp!

 JEMS Special Camp enlists volunteers primarily through the JEMS-affiliated network of churches across California and the Pacific Northwest.
 No previous experience working with individuals with special needs is required; regional training will be provided prior to camp.
+Please click the Info for Volunteers tab (above) to find scheduling information of regional training sessions (mandatory for new aides) for your area.
 Applicants must be 18 years of age or older to apply.

-If you are 18 years or older, you’ve never served as an aide at Special Camp before, and would like more information on applying as a new aide at Special Camp (as reference for applying to next year's camp), you can download new aide information here.
+If you are 18 years or older, you’ve never served as an aide at Special Camp before, and would like more information on applying as a new aide at this year's Special Camp, you can download new aide information here.

 A typical day at camp begins with everyone getting ready for breakfast, followed by morning exercises, worship, Bible lessons, and arts and crafts.
 After lunch, activities vary daily such as bowling, swimming, a presentation at JEMS Family Camp, a carnival, and Special Camp field games.
 After dinner, we have a time of worship followed by a special evening activity and cabin time.
 After the campers go to bed, staff enjoy worship and a brief devotional time, staff meeting, and fellowship.